 Reporting occupational injuries and incidents

 If you injure yourself during working hours, or if an incident occurs, you must report this to your line manager.
+Are you unsure what to report?
+Ask your manager or health and safety representative.

 Occupational injuries

 If an employee of Lund University or a person with a permanent workplace at the University is injured during working hours, the injury must be reported to the line manager.
 The manager will then complete an injury report in consultation with the individual affected and the health and safety representative, and the report will be submitted to Försäkringskassan (the Swedish Social Insurance Agency) and in some cases also to the Swedish Work Environment Authority.
-Your manager is obliged to submit a report of an occupational injury you have reported, irrespective of whether he or she considers that it constitutes an occupational injury.

 You must report injuries resulting from

-• accidents.
+• accidents

-• occupational illness attributable for example to psychologically taxing working conditions, repetitive strain or overload injury, hearing impairments resulting from exposure to noise, or eczema or allergy due to exposure to a hazardous substance.
+• occupational illness attributable for example to psychologically taxing working conditions, repetitive strain or overload injury, hearing impairments resulting from exposure to noise, or eczema or allergy due to exposure to a hazardous substance

 • incidents on the way to or from the workplace.